bruno-braga/pgvector-docker/README.md

 Also, initpgvector.sql will create the extension properly onto the DB_DATABASE and also add a table with some data as example.

-## What do you need to run this project?

-- Docker
-- Follow the instructions above
-- An valid OpenAI API key
-    - Set the OPENAI_API_KEY environment variable in the .env file
-- Add the articles in the proper folder according ot is database (i.e /articles/scientificdirect)
-- Go inside the python docker container
-- Run python populate_database.py file

 ## Folder structure & System "Architecture"